Where to Eat, Sleep, Explore

 The Old First Church and Robert Frost’s Grave.
 Monument Avenue, Old Bennington.

 Robert Frost Stone House Museum.
+Maintained by Bennington College.
 Historic Route 7A, Shaftsbury, VT.

 Park-McCullough House.
 Park Street, North Bennington.